dilemma: An argument presenting two or more equally conclusive alternatives against an opponent (according to Merriam-Webster)

-Over the years, we have found that one of the essay questions that gives candidates the most grief is the dreaded “ethical dilemma” question.
-Although most candidates clearly understand the difference between what is and is not ethical, the problem usually lies in the word “dilemma.”
-As you can tell from the definition provided, a dilemma occurs when two equally conclusive sides exist simultaneously—with an emphasis on “equally.”
+Over the years, we have discovered that the essay question many candidates find particularly challenging is the “ethical dilemma” question.
+Although most applicants clearly understand the difference between what is and is not ethical, the problem usually lies in the word “dilemma.”
+As you can tell from the definition provided at the beginning of this post, a dilemma occurs when two “equally conclusive” sides exist simultaneously—emphasis on “equally.”
 Here we offer two examples of responses to an “ethical dilemma” essay question.
-The first presents only one reasonable side, and the second offers two.
+The first presents only one reasonable side, while the second offers two.

 Example 1: “While I was working at ABC firm, my boss asked me to book our second quarter revenue in advance so that we could create the appearance of a great first quarter.
 I firmly told him that this was unethical and refused.”

 In this example, the candidate is asked to do something that is clearly unethical.
-However, because the argument really has only one reasonable side—the reader would not want to hear the story if the candidate had agreed to book revenue ahead of schedule!—no ethical dilemma actually exists in this case.
+However, because the argument really involves only one reasonable choice—the reader would not want to hear the story if the applicant had agreed to book revenue ahead of schedule—no ethical dilemma actually exists in this case.

 Example 2: “As the marketing manager for a small pharmaceutical company, I had to set the price for our breakthrough drug.
 I needed to consider that on the one hand, a rock-bottom price would mean that our life-saving drug would be available to all, but on the other hand, even though a high price would serve a smaller market, it would make the drug far more profitable and would ensure that we could continue to conduct valuable research into additional life-saving compounds.”

 In this second example, the candidate outlines a true dilemma.
-This applicant could be entirely comfortable telling the reader that he pursued either of the pricing strategies, as long as he walks the reader through his/her rationale.
+This applicant could be entirely comfortable telling the reader that he/she pursued either of the pricing strategies, as long as the applicant walks the reader through his/her rationale.